reidpr/quac/sphinx/map_reduce.rst

 Example
 =======

 ..
-NOTE: This example is tested in tests/makereduce.script; make sure the two examples match.
+NOTE: This example is tested in tests/quacreduce.script; make sure the two examples match.

-The basic paradigm is that the ``makereduce`` command creates a makefile which you then run with ``make`` (either directly or wrapped).
+The basic paradigm is that the ``quacreduce`` command creates a makefile which you then run with ``make`` (either directly or wrapped).

-This example implements a toy version of the classic "word count" example using standard UNIX tools. ``makereduce`` also has a Python API which we do not cover here.
+This example implements a toy version of the classic "word count" example using standard UNIX tools. ``quacreduce`` also has a Python API which we do not cover here.

 Create sample input